teamair/wgteSiteD/README.md

 **Notes:** For design work all flattened PSDs are located under the images folder.

-**Updates 6-5-14:** Some links maybe disabled while the project is currently being installed into Wordpress.
+**Updates 6-5-14:** Some img links maybe broken while the project is currently being reorganized and installed into Wordpress.